utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/graal-vm-native-image.md

+## Default GraalVM native image configuration

+**Warning: Reloading is not possible with native-image, as it would require to reload JVM.**

 On desktop platform, you can choose to build a [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/).
 You first need to install graal-vm and its tool native image.
 Then, you should set `GRAALVM_HOME` environment variable to point to GraalVM's home folder.